droonga/droonga.org/reference/commands/search/index.md

 : Definition of columns to be exported for each record.
   Possible patterns:

-   1. An array of attribute definitions.
+   1. An array of column definitions.
-   2. A hash of attribute definitions.
+   2. A hash of column definitions.

-  Each attribute can be defined in one of following styles:
+  Each column can be defined in one of following styles:

    * A name string of a column.
      * `"name"` : Exports the value of the `name` column, as is.